codacy/docs/docs/release-notes/self-hosted/self-hosted-v12.0.0.md

 ## Breaking changes

-If you're updating Kubernetes to v1.25, upgrade to Codacy Self-hosted v12.0.0 before doing so, as some Kubernetes endpoints have been deprecated and may lead to service outage if used with Codacy Self-hosted v11.0.0.
+If you're updating Kubernetes to v1.25, upgrade to Codacy Self-hosted v12.0.0 before doing so, as some Kubernetes endpoints have been deprecated and may lead to service outage if used with earlier versions of Codacy Self-hosted.

 If using the monitoring functionality [Grafana + Prometheus + Loki](https://docs.codacy.com/chart/configuration/monitoring/#setting-up-monitoring-using-grafana-prometheus-and-loki), ensure Pod Security Policies are disabled for Loki and Promtail by running the following commands after upgrading to Codacy Self-hosted v12.0.0 but before updating Kubernetes to v1.25: